jellyfishsh/dotfiles/README.md

-# Bloomforge
+# Bloom

-Bloomforge (bforge) is a "dotfile setup" (moreso a reproducible environment) for my development environment on **Void Linux**.
+Bloom is my dotfile setup and my configuration script for **Void Linux**.
-In addition to dotfiles, it also includes setup for the tools instead.
+In addition to dotfiles, it also includes setup for the tools.

 ## Tools
-* neovim (btw)
+* neovim (text editor/IDE)
+* wezterm (terminal)
-* tmux
+* tmux (terminal manager)
-* river
+* river (window manager)
-* yazi
+* yazi (file manager)
+* eww (bar)

 ## Requirements
 * git

 ## Install
-1. Clone this repo
+1. Clone this repo: `git clone https://github.com/jellyfishsh/dotfiles.git` or `git clone git@github.com:jellyfishsh/dotfiles.git`
-2.
+2. run `install.sh`

 ## Needs
-* make xorg and bspwm setup
-* transition to river
 * make a setup for only dotfiles and not installing new packages
+* have a setup that does not require cloning at all, and instead uses `curl`
+* make a complete image file that includes these defaults when making a new system